lymslive/autoplug/autoload/qcmotion/README.md

 ## Summary

 Try to do smart motion depended on the differnet C entity under current cursor.
-The default banding map is 'q', which is left near 'w' character.
+The default banding map is 'Q', which is left near 'w' character.
 It may override the macro key, but you can custom this maping directly edit the 'plugin/qcmotion.vim' or a copy of it and rename to 'setlocal.vim'.
 (The source comment and doc, if provided, is written in english, and the left